 - The drone must remain within sight of the pilot without the aid of anything but corrective lenses

-- The drone may fly only during daylight hours with more than 3 miles of visibility
+- when flying during daylight hours you must have more than 3 miles of visibility

 - The drone may fly no higher than 400 feet above the ground (AGL) or no farther than 400 feet from a structure